 Character Customization: The player can select the character's name, alias, gender, hair style/color, facial structure, skin tone, clothing and in-combat voice set.
 The hair style/color and clothing can be customized after creation.

 God Eater 2 gives you more freedom with the hair- and skincolors, but doesn't let you choose an outfit at start.
+Of course, the new uniform is improbably cool.

 On the matter of Burst Mode, all God Arcs have a Devour move, which shows grows a monster head on your God Arc to bite the enemy, gaining Burst Mode (If they're alive) or materials (If they're dead).
 Subverted, however, if you use ComboDevour